On average, patients on dialysis have more medical complications and do not live as long as patients with a successful kidney transplant.

 The body sees the transplanted kidney as a foreign object, and the normal response is for the body to fight against the new kidney.
 This is mostly prevented by the medications you will take after the transplant.
 However, even when medications are taken properly, a rejection episode can occur.
 Rejection can occur at any time after the transplant, but is most likely in the first 3 to 6 months after surgery.
 Most episodes of rejection (>95%) are able to be treated successfully, and loss of the kidney can usually be prevented if rejection episodes are noticed early and treated quickly.

 Unfortunately, it is not possible to determine in advance who will have a rejection episode, or who will lose their transplanted kidney.
 Often rejection does not make you feel bad, so it is important to get regular blood tests as directed by your transplant center to monitor for changes in your kidney function.

 Will the disease that caused my kidneys to fail come back in my transplant?

 This is known as recurrent disease, and the risks are different for each disease.

 Diabetes and high blood pressure can affect a kidney transplant just as they affect your original kidneys.
 It is important to have good control of these diseases after your transplant to minimize this effect.
 Some of the medications used to prevent rejection can actually raise the blood pressure and blood sugar levels, so control may be more difficult after the transplant.
 Your transplant team will help you, but don’t be surprised if you need additional blood pressure or diabetes medications after a kidney transplant.

 Diseases that affect the filtering unit of the kidney are called glomerular diseases.
 They each have a unique risk of recurrence.
-Click below for further information on the risk of recurrence in the specific glomerular diseases:
+Visit the pages linked below for further information on the risk of recurrence in the specific glomerular diseases:

 There are other, more rare glomerular diseases for which patients are transplanted.
 Unfortunately, there is not as much information about the risk of these diseases coming back in a transplant.